 Diamond Open Access: Basically these journals are free to read and free to publish in.
 They charge no APCs and are often financed by sponsorships, grants, institutional funds, etc. Examples are Alphaville – Journal of Film and Screen Media and NECSUS – European Journal of Media Studies.
 In the humanities you see quite a lot of Diamond Open Access journals.

-DOAB: Directory of Open Access Books.
-The primary aim of DOAB is to increase discoverability of Open Access books.
+DOAB: The DOAB, or Directory of Open Access Books, was launched in 2012.
+Its primary aim is to increase discoverability of Open Access books.
 Academic publishers are invited to provide metadata of their Open Access books to DOAB.
 Currently there are 282 books related to the tag ‘media‘ to be found in the DOAB.

-DOAJ: Directory of Open Access Journals.
-The Directory of Open Access Journals was launched in 2003 at Lund University, Sweden, with 300 open access journals and today contains ca. 9000 open access journals covering all areas of science, technology, medicine, social science and humanities.
+DOAJ: The DOAJ, or Directory of Open Access Journals, was launched in 2003 at Lund University, Sweden, with 300 open access journals and today contains ca. 9000 open access journals covering all areas of science, technology, medicine, social science and humanities.
 Currently there are 65 journals related to the tag ‘media studies‘ to be found in the DOAJ.

 DOI: A DOI, or Digital Object Identifier is a type of persistent identifier used to uniquely identify objects.
 The DOI system is particularly used for electronic documents such as journal articles.
 However, DOIs are also used for datasets and thus media files stored in dedicated institutional databases like Harvard Dataverse or cloud-storage services like figshare.